armada-ths/old.armada.nu/content/armada-competition.md

 The fair also has a physical part hosted in Nymble.
 Inside Nymble participants of the fair can earn tickets by competing in the multitude of games available.

 Outside of the fair days a participant can also earn tickets by attending events hosted by Armada.
 A participant signs up to an event by going to armada.nu and registering.
 Tickets are only awarded to a participant if they show up at the event.
-Different events award different amounts of tickets.
 During the event weeks there are also going to be days dedicated to Armada’s core values, Sustainability and Diversity.
 During these special days there will be multiple opportunities for a participant to earn tickets.

 ## Personal data